mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Gyro mount: This heavy upper-body harness features an attached, articulated, motorized gyro-stabilized arm that mounts an assault rifle or a heavy weapon.
 The system neutralizes up to 6 points of recoil and movement modifiers.
 Attaching or removing a weapon from the mount takes a Minor Action.
 Putting on a gyro-mount harness takes about five minutes, while the quick-release allows you to get out of it with a Major Action.
 Wireless: Activating the harness’s quick-release with a wireless signal to exit the harness is a Free Action.

 Hidden arm slide: Attached to the forearm and worn under clothing, this slide can accommodate a pistol- sized weapon.
 It can fit a hold-out, light pistol, or taser.
 With a hand gesture, the slide releases the weapon/ object right into your hand.
-If you quick draw the weapon in this slide, the TN for the quick draw is TN 18.
+If you quick draw the weapon in this slide, the Threshold for the quick draw is Threshold 18.
 It also gives the weapon a –1 Concealability modifier.
 Wireless: You can ready the weapon in the slide as a Free Action.

 Imaging scope: These classic scopes are attached to the top mount; attaching or removing them takes only a Minor Action.
 Imaging scopes include a micro camera and vision magnification, and they have a Capacity of 3 to hold vision enhancements.
 Wireless: The scope’s “line of sight” can be shared, allowing you to share what your scope sees with your team (and yourself if you’re using it to look around a corner).